ansible-collections/community.vmware/docs/community.vmware.vmware_vsan_release_catalog_module.rst

 -----

 .. note::
-   - The ESXi or vCenter login user must have the appropriate rights to administer permissions.
-   - Supports check mode.
    - All modules requires API write access and hence is not supported on a free ESXi license.